 - Batman Can Breathe in Space: There're some space platform levels and just a bunch of the characters (Sarge, Grunt, Grism and S_Marine) have a space suit.

 - Chainsaw Good: The Gauntlet.
+Like in the source material, it's a wrist-mounted circular saw.

 - Deadly Rotary Fan: Found in the Deathmatch level pxlfan.